 “I alone can’t change the world but I can cast a stone across the waters to create many ripples” Let Childbirth-19 be that stone.

-The beautiful belly in the picture above belongs to Loly Bustos, the picture has been taken by her lovely sister Rocío Bustos, and the baby coming soon will be called Tamoe.
+The beautiful belly in the picture above belongs to Loly Bustos, the picture has been taken by her lovely sister Rocío Bustos, and the baby is called Tamoe.
 Thank you so much to the three of them!